 This is different from a few things people often confuse it with.

 First, it’s not flash.
-Flash designs are pre-drawn pieces a tattoo shop has on the wall or in a binder—anyone can pick them, anyone can wear them.
-They serve a purpose, but they’re not original.
+Flash designs are pre-drawn pieces a tattoo shop keeps on the wall or in a binder—anyone can pick them, anyone can wear them.
+They serve a purpose, but they’re not original to you.

 Second, it’s not the same as walking into a shop and asking a tattooist to “draw me something.”
-Tattoo artists are amazing, but most of them are trained to translate ideas onto skin, not develop original concept art from the ground up.
+Tattoo artists are gifted, but most of them are trained to translate ideas onto skin, not develop original concept art from the ground up.
 They have an hour between appointments.
-A commissioned piece gets days or weeks of focused creative work.
+A commissioned piece gets days or weeks of focused creative work instead.

 Third, it’s not an AI-generated image you found on Pinterest.
 That stuff floods every feed now.
-A commissioned tattoo design is a human artist sitting with your story and drawing something that didn’t exist before you asked for it.
+A commissioned tattoo design is a human artist sitting with your story and drawing something that simply did not exist before you asked for it.

 When you commission tattoo art, you’re paying for the design—the artwork itself.
 Your tattoo artist still does the inking.
 But what they’re inking is yours alone.